How closely does Dracula follow the original novel?

 “That is actually 120 years of accrued stuff from the plays, from the first films, the adaptations.
 Dinner jacket version, Bela Lugosi version – lots of different things have become what we now think of as Dracula.
 But you have to honour them.”

-As famous, within the e-book it’s not likely recommended that he feeds on Jonathan throughout his time in Citadel Dracula, and he definitely doesn’t take up the younger solicitor’s youth, accent and reminiscences as Bang’s model does on-screen.
-Within the e-book, Dracula additionally fails to clarify his identification as a vampire, the character of his brides or his relationship with the solar as this TV model does both, and usually talking the characters have a extra distant relationship.
+As famous, within the e-book it’s probably not recommended that he feeds on Jonathan throughout his time in Fortress Dracula, and he actually doesn’t soak up the younger solicitor’s youth, accent and recollections as Bang’s model does on-screen.
+Within the e-book, Dracula additionally fails to elucidate his identification as a vampire, the character of his brides or his relationship with the solar as this TV model does both, and customarily talking the characters have a extra distant relationship.

-The entire last sequence of Dracula’s assault on the convent is a brand new addition for the TV collection (within the e-book he by no means visits there), although among the weaknesses and talents he exhibits there – a dislike of crosses, controlling wolves, shapeshifting right into a canine, climbing partitions – are taken from the supply materials at completely different factors.
+The entire last sequence of Dracula’s assault on the convent is a brand new addition for the TV sequence (within the e-book he by no means visits there), although among the weaknesses and skills he exhibits there – a dislike of crosses, controlling wolves, shapeshifting right into a canine, climbing partitions – are taken from the supply materials at completely different factors.

-With that stated, although, the approach Dracula turns into a canine, hiding inside its pores and skin in a trick he additionally makes use of to disguise himself as Harker in a while, is a brand new invention for this adaptation, and considerably extra gory than you would possibly count on.

-Additionally, in a basic sense Bang’s playful, pun-happy model of Dracula is a fairly far cry from the austere, grand Depend seen in Stoker’s textual content.
-In keeping with Moffat and Gatiss, this got here from a have to make the Depend the central determine of the story, moderately than only a monster or villain to be vanquished, which offered one of many largest challenges of the difference.
+Additionally, in a basic sense Bang’s playful, pun-happy model of Dracula is a fairly far cry from the austere, grand Rely seen in Stoker’s textual content.
+Based on Moffat and Gatiss, this got here from a must make the Rely the central determine of the story, fairly than only a monster or villain to be vanquished, which offered one of many greatest challenges of the variation.

-“We couldn’t work out how he spoke in any respect – in any respect,” Moffat stated.
-“We kept avoiding him.
-And then when we figured out a way for him to speak that made sense, he became really great fun to write.”

-“Obviously he has these fantastic pronouncements – the ‘children of the night,’ the ‘like sheep in a butcher’s shop’, or ‘my revenge is spread over centuries and time is on my side,’” Gatiss stated.

 “But he can’t just say that sort of stuff all the time!”